DaveSkender/Stock.Indicators/indicators/MaEnvelopes/README.md

 - It does not return a single incremental indicator value.
 - The first periods will have `null` values since there's not enough data to calculate; the quantity will vary based on the `movingAverageType` specified.

-:warning: Some moving average variants have decreasing magnitude, convergence-related precision errors that can be as high as ~5% deviation in indicator values for earlier periods.
+:hourglass: **Convergence Warning**: Some moving average variants have decreasing magnitude, convergence-related precision errors that can be as high as ~5% deviation in indicator values for earlier periods.
 See links in the supported [MaType options](#matype-options) section above for more information.

 ### MaEnvelopeResult